leila68/Axb/doc/Readme.md

 #### 2-2- Sparse Triangular Solve:For Different Formats
-We have the equation *Ly = d* in which *L* is lower triangular matrix that is stored in CSC, CSC or a diagonal format, *y* is the unknown vector and *d* is the known right hand side vector.
+We have the equation *Ly = d* in which *L* is lower triangular matrix that is stored in CSC, CSC, or a diagonal format, *y* is the unknown vector and *d* is the known right hand side vector.
-In the following we explain how we solve this equation in different sparse storage formats for *L*.
+In the following, we explain how we solve this equation in different sparse storage formats for *L*.

 **CSR:** *L* is a sparse matrix in CSR storage format.
 In this format,